rrchcr8/pivotal-selenium-tests/README.md

 Pre-requisites

-You mus have installed following app:
+You must have installed following app:

     Java JDK 8+

-After cloning the repository, you must create a json file called :
+After cloning the repository, you must create a json file called (by copying and deleting deleting the .dist extension of environment.json):

     environment.json

+ In this file you must include a PIvotal tracker valid credentials